Celebrity chef Pete Evans sparks fury for 'dangerous' selfie with anti-vaccination voice

 "Protecting himself from harmless Wi-Fi with a magical 'earthing mat', avoiding fluoride toothpaste because he believes tiny amounts are toxic – they're not – and abstaining from milk because he reckons it causes osteoporosis, – it doesn't.
 He needs to stop."

-"Pete Evans' status as a celebrity chef with a national television show gives him credibility among his followers, but when it comes to health advice their trust is misplaced," he said.
+"Pete Evans' status as a celebrity chef with a national television show gives him credibility among his followers, but when it comes to health advice their trust is misplaced.

 "He's not a health professional."